 - Chocolate Chips.
 Chocolate chips are a completely optional garnish but highly recommended.
 My favorite brand is Enjoy Life Semi Sweet Morsels (affiliate link).
 They contain two ingredients – unsweetened chocolate and cane sugar.
 For paleo (and keto) approved chocolate chips, Lily’s (affiliate link) are a great option and come in a variety of cocoa percentages.

-All it takes is two bowls, a loaf pan and a few easy steps to make this recipe for grain free, paleo, and gluten free zucchini bread.
+All it takes is two bowls, a loaf pan and a few easy steps to make this recipe for grain free, paleo, and gluten free paleo zucchini bread.
 Simply:

 - Prep and shred the zucchini.
-Preheat the oven to 350 degrees F, then grease and line a loaf pan with parchment paper.
+Preheat the oven to 350 degrees Fahrenheit, then grease and line a loaf pan with parchment paper.
 Use the large holes of a box grater to grate the zucchini.

 - Mix the dry ingredients.
 In a large bowl, whisk together the almond flour, baking soda, salt and cinnamon.